aguecig/Project-Euler/README.md

 ### Problem 59 - Python

 The attached text file has a cipher text message that has been encrypted with key that is 3 characters long all of which are lower case ascii values.
 The encryption was done by xoring.
 Determine the plain text message and the ascii score of the plain text message.

+### Problem 63 - Python

+The 5-digit number 16807 = 7^5 is also a fifth power.
+Similarily, the 9-digits number 1324217728 = 8^9 is a ninth power.

+###### How many n-digit positive integeers exist which are also an nth power?